avisionh/dashboard-asian-economies/README.md

 # Shiny-Dashboard-App
-A Shiny dashboard app to present information on the higher education sector.
+A Shiny dashboard app to present information on either football or world economies.